Tips to help you deal with the stress of going through the court process.

 You might have to attend or might choose to attend one of these to try to avoid taking your case to trial.

-Learn about Family Case Conferences in Provincial Court, when they might be required, and how they can help.
+Learn about Family Management Conferences in Provincial Court and how they can help.

 Be sure you have the documents you need, when you need them, when you're meeting with a judge.